Traveling with Food Allergies

 Order with an abundance of caution

-This may sound obvious, however, is a perfect situation, you mostly travel with allergic reaction cards, and therefore the folks serving you perceive what you’re not allowed to eat.
+This may sound obvious, however, it is a perfect situation, you mostly travel with allergic reaction cards, and therefore the folks serving you perceive what you’re not allowed to eat.

-But say you forget your cards, or think “oh, this looks fine” because your trigger foods aren’t on the ingredients list.
+But say you forget your cards or think “Oh, this looks fine” because your trigger foods aren’t on the ingredients list.
 Dr. Pidich says you simply still shouldn’t assume that what you’re consuming is safe.
 Certain foods and drinks, especially, as well as sauces, dressings, soups, and cocktails hide common allergens such as wheat, nuts, dairy, and shellfish.

 Restaurant cooks, most often, use flour to thicken sauces, for example, while soups can have shellfish broth, and dressings are blended with soy sauce or nut oils.
 Ask any vegetarian it’s a surprise and shock once their dressing has cheese in it or the petite marmite has been ready with chicken stock, then you’ll understand what it’s like.
 In short, notwithstanding you think that you’re being cautious, be extra cautious.